RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Baselines

 The reported LSTM results are averaged over an ensemble of three independently trained models, each initialized with a different random seed.
 Each training batch contains data from all 3366 GRDC stations at a given time step, with a batch size of 1—effectively training on 3366 samples per mini-batch.
 Training takes approximately 12 hours on four NVIDIA A100 GPUs for 35 epochs.
-More details about the model architecture can be found in Extended Data Fig. 4 and the Methods section of \citesupp{Google_nature}, as well as in the NeuralHydrology GitHub repository (\colorh{\url{https://neuralhydrology.github.io/}}.
+More details about the model architecture can be found in \cite{Google_nature}, as well as in the NeuralHydrology GitHub repository (\colorh{\url{https://neuralhydrology.github.io/}}).
 Table \ref{table:lstm_parameter} summarizes the key hyperparameters used in our implementation of the LSTM model.

-It is important to note that \citesupp{Google_nature} did not release the full code or the full hyperparameter configurations of their final model—only the pretrained checkpoints were made available.
-We therefore used the published checkpoints and the NeuralHydrology GitHub repository.
+It is important to note that \cite{Google_nature} did not release the full code or the full hyperparameter configurations of their final model, but only the pretrained checkpoints were made available.
+Although the saved models can be loaded for inference using the original inputs, it is not possible to retrain or adapt these models to a different input setup, which was required for our experiments.
+We therefore used the published checkpoints and the NeuralHydrology GitHub repository as a reference to re-implement and train the LSTM.

-In Sections~\ref{sec:Appendix_google_reforecast_ungauged} and \ref{sec:Appendix_google_reforecast_gauged}, we compare with the generated reforecast obtained from \citesupp{Google_nature}.
-In \citesupp{Google_nature}, an input sequence length of 365 days was used.
-In our experiments, we also trained the LSTM model using a range of input sequence lengths from 4 to 90 days.
-We observed only marginal performance gains beyond a certain point, and identified 14 days as an optimal input sequence length.
+All results shown in the paper for the LSTM baseline are obtained by our trained LSTM, except in sections~\ref{sec:Appendix_google_reforecast_ungauged} and \ref{sec:Appendix_google_reforecast_gauged}, where we compare with the published reforecast of Google’s LSTM obtained from \cite{Google_nature}.